 In most cases it will be optimal to select 802.11 b/g/n mode (often it is called 11 bgn mixed):

 The same applies to the 5 gigahertz range.
 Select a/n/ac/ax mixed mode and reconnect your client device.

 Don’t forget to save settings!

-7. Ensure You Have Proxy Disabled
+12. Make Sure That You Have Proxy Disabled

 The proxy is rarely used nowadays.
 In most cases you don’t need to specify proxy to gain access to the Internet.
-Very often malware sets up proxy to trick users into vesiting fraudulent websites.
-In this case you may experience the following problems with your Internet connection:
+Very often malware sets up proxy to trick users into visiting fraudulent websites.

 - websites load extremely slow;

 - there are a lot of ads on all websites (ads are injected into normal websites, you are redirected to unwanted websites, third-party intrusive ads pop-up in new tabs and new browser windows as you click on any link);